tempesta-tech/tempesta/README.md

 **Frang** is a separate Tempesta module for HTTP DoS and DDoS attacks prevention.
 It uses static limiting and checking of ingress HTTP requests.
-The main portion of it's logic is at HTTP layer, so it's recomended to use *ip_block* option (switched on by default) to block malicious users at IP layer.
+The main portion of it's logic is at HTTP layer, so it's recommended that *ip_block* option (enabled by default) is used to block malicious users at IP layer.

 Use `-f` command key to start Tempesta with Frang:
 ```